ngochaong123/social-media-react/README.md

 5. Once the installation is complete, run `npm start`.
 6. Open your browser and visit `http://localhost:3000` to view the app.

-## Features
-- Users can create posts.
-- Users can comment on posts.
-- Users can like posts.
-- Responsive design for various screen sizes.

 ## Technologies Used
 - React
 - HTML